krohak/Projects/README.md

 [<img src="https://raw.githubusercontent.com/krohak/Projects/master/Arduino/HKIE_Linus/hkie.jpg" width="400px">](https://www.instagram.com/p/2ocdYKlCXW/)

 Line-Following Car built for the finals of 'Ambitions', a competition organized by The Hong Kong Institute of Engineers.
-The Car uses two infrared sensors at the front to detect the line and two servo motors attached to a motor controller board for autonomous control.
+The Car, Linus, uses two infrared sensors at the front to detect the line and two servo motors attached to a motor controller board for autonomous control.
+Linus made a place for itself amongst the finalists.

 ### [Rube_Goldberg](https://github.com/krohak/Projects/blob/master/Arduino/Rube_Goldberg/Rube_Goldberg.ino)